sheikh-0/mywebapp/README.md

 ## PAUL SEIFER Interview Assignment project README.md

-Project includes a simple Python Gunicorn based web application that is containerized, shipped to ECR and exposed via ECS/Cloudformation.
+Project includes a simple web page that is containerized with nginx, shipped to ECR and exposed via ECS/Cloudformation.
 The ECR repo, ECS cluster and auxillaries (VPC, igw ELB etc) are created via Terraform/Cloudformation.
 The CI/CD pipeline is run by CircleCI.

 To trigger the pipeline, first authorize access to your Github account in CircleCI and then clone this project:
 ```